Eligibility for Departmental Awards

 The Mary O'Day Gerontology Fellowship

 The O'Day Fellowship is awarded annually to a master’s student pursuing careers in aging services.
-The annual award amount is currently $1,500.

 The Mary O'Day Gerontology Fellowship was established in 1992 to honor Mary O'Day, longtime field consultant and lecturer in Social Welfare.
 A pioneer in gerontological social work, Mary O'Day served on the Social Welfare faculty for 20 years as Coordinator of the Gerontology Program, forerunner of today's Aging Services concentration.